Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 Patches

-* Use only regular price markup in attribute drop-down on frontend.
+* Use only regular price markup in attribute drop-down on the frontend.
 Percentage markups where appearing different in dropdown and variation description.

 = 1.2.0 =